yugabyte/yugabyte-db/docs/content/preview/releases/_index.md

   </li>
 </ul>

-The supported release series for YugabyteDB and YugabyteDB Anywhere include:

-* Long-term support (LTS) and standard-term support (STS): Supported for production deployments.
+The supported release series for YugabyteDB and YugabyteDB Anywhere include Long-term support (LTS) and standard-term support (STS).

-* Preview: Supported for development and testing only.
+Preview releases, which include features under active development, are also available.
+Preview releases are recommended for development and testing only.

 For details about the differences between the release series, see [Release versioning](versioning/).